Mr. Sunshine (South Korean TV series): Main

 A captain of the United States Marine Corps and former Joseon slave.
 After witnessing his parents' death at the hands of their owner, Eugene manages to escape to the United States where he becomes an officer in the Marine Corps and fights in the Spanish–American War.
 He later returns to Korea on a diplomatic mission and falls in love with Go Ae-shin.
-Eugene has to choose between helping Ae-shin in her fight for independence or maintaining his neutral position as a US military officer.
+Eugene has to choose between helping Ae-shin in her fight for independence or maintaining his neutral position as a US officer.